 Where is MedStartr?

-Home base is NYC but we have events and projects all over the US planned and projects pouring in from five continents.
+Home base is NYC but we have events and projects all over the US and projects from five continents.

 How can I contact MedStartr?